 Yes.
 We can bill Facility and/or Group Habilitation Day services, as well as Respite for individuals who receive waiver funding.

 Yes.
-We offer horseback riding lessons all year.
-Our seasonal programs include summer camps as well as field trips, facility rentals, and birthday parties during warmer months.
+We offer recreational therapy, respite care, horseback riding lessons, and equine-assisted learning all year.
+Our seasonal programs include summer camps as well as field trips during warmer months.

 Yes, Camp Red Cedar is able to offer rental space for weddings, corporate events, non-profit events, fundraising, or any other special event the requires additional space.
 You can find more information at The Lodge, including dates and pricing.